 This Court Complex is situated near the Saket District Centre and started functioning with

-effect from 2010.
-The work of Civil and Criminal cases, including Motor Accident Claim Petitions relating to South Civil District and South and South-East Police Districts hitherto being taken up at Patiala House Courts Complex have been shifted here.
+effect since 2010.
+The work of Civil and Criminal cases, including Motor Accident Claim Petitions relating to the South Civil District and South and South-East Police Districts hitherto being taken up at Patiala House Courts Complex, have been shifted here.

 Procedures You Should Know About

 You must prepare the plaint application (the format for this is available in the court complex), that is, presenting your dispute in writing.
-Affix the proper court fees as stamp.
+Affix the proper court fees as a stamp.
 Give that plaint to the appropriate office of the court as per the nature of your problem.
 It'll be numbered and you'll receive information from the court about the receipt of your application.
 The opposite party will be summoned on the given date of the hearing.

 Solution To The Problem

-Although the juidicial infrastructure is well-built in Delhi, yet it is not sufficient to support the volume of cases received on a daily basis which leads to delayed judgements.
+Although the judicial infrastructure is well-built in Delhi, yet it is not sufficient to support the volume of cases received on a daily basis which leads to delayed judgements.
 Corruption and bribery add more to the inefficiency of these courts.
 Blaming the government and the system is not the solution; it’s incumbent upon the citizens of Delhi to abstain from any such act that requires legal proceedings; a little more discipline on one’s self can change the situation.

 Knowledge related to filing an RTI (Right to Information) in order to get information from the government officials is essential, so get acquainted with the required information and develop your discretionary power in order to keep the judicial system working efficiently.